OrzGeeker/OrzMC/README.md

 The pure official server deploy directory located in the path: `~/.minecraft/deploy/`

-### you can specify the initial memory and max memory alloced for the jvm with options `-s` and `-x` to run the minecraft server
+### you can specify the initial memory and max memory alloced for the jvm with options `-m` and `-x` to run the minecraft server

 ```bash
 $ pip install orzmc